-Students who have earned grade(s) of "C" in non-degree courses and students who have a grade point average (GPA) less than 3.0 in a baccalaureate or master's degree may be admitted with conditions.
+Students who have a grade point average (GPA) less than 3.0 in a baccalaureate degree may be admitted with conditions.
 Students will be granted Full Admission after completing at least 9 semester hours of course work, following admission to the program, with at least a grade of "B" on all courses and by meeting other requirements for progression.
 Students who are admitted with conditions and who do not make a grade of at least a "B" or better on all courses in the first 9 semester hours of work, following admission to the program, will be dismissed from the program.